JustinDPerkins/Aspera-TM/content/15_Aspera_Setup/workspace_setup.md

 ---

-**2.** In the RDP session.
-Use Firefox to sign into your IBM Aspera Account.
+**2.** In the RDP session, use Firefox to sign into your IBM Aspera Account.

 - IBM Aspera sign in url: ```https://myibm.ibm.com/?lnk=mmi```